elastos/Elastos.Community/ElastosBountyProgram/front-end/docs/structure/token-fund-team.md

 ### Rules

-- The fund will be held by a multi-signature wallet owned by the lead investor, an Elastos Foundation member and the Secretariat
+- The fund will be held by a multi-signature wallet owned by the lead investor, an Elastos Foundation member, and the Secretariat

-- All leads, opportunities and contacts must be entered into the CRM and shared with other members of the team
+- All leads, opportunities, and contacts must be entered into the CRM and shared with other members of the team

 - Each quarter of the year, the team must submit a funding request document with KPIs/goals at the start.
 At the end of the quarter another report is required describing the current state of all investments and comparisons with goals